-Name Description Advantages Disadvantages Georgia The Glenmont Greenway Flattest route.
-Building an off-street bikeway Avenue and Grandview Avenue from Wheaton to Glenmont.
+NAME DESCRIPTION ADVANTAGES DISADVANTAGES Georgia Avenue The Glenmont Greenway and Grandview Avenue from Wheaton to Glenmont.
 Sidepath along Georgia Avenue from the Wheaton Metrorail Station to Spring Street via I-495 bicycle-pedestrian bridge.
-Most direct route Bicycle-pedestrian bridge crossing I-495 already exists.
-Building an on-street bikeway would require substantial construction and moving utilities, in addition to potential additional right-of-way purchases.
+Flattest route.
+Most direct route.
+Bicycle-pedestrian bridge crossing I-495 already exists.
+Building an off-street bikeway would require substantial construction and moving utilities, in addition to potential additional right-of-way purchases.
 Without redevelopment, many existing driveway and curb cuts on Georgia Avenue around Seminary Road make a low-stress off-street facility difficult to construct.
 Without ample setbacks and landscaping, a sidepath along Georgia Avenue will be an uncomfortable, unpleasant experience due to adjacent automotive traffic.
 Westside The Glenmont Greenway and Grandview Avenue from Wheaton to Glenmont.
 From the Wheaton Metrorail Station to Spring Street along local streets and a new shared-use bridge crossing I-495 at Forest Glen Park.
 Creates an additional I-495 crossing for pedestrians and bicyclists, increasing the number of routing options for these modes.
 Generally relies on low-stress neighborhood streets to connect the central business districts (CBDs).
 Complicated, indirect route between Wheaton and Silver Spring.
 Significant grade changes north of I-495.
 New bridge is a costly expense.
 Eastside The Glenmont Greenway and Grandview Avenue from Wheaton to Glenmont.
 From the Wheaton Metrorail Station to Spring Street along Woodland Drive and other local streets.
 Creates an additional I-495 crossing for pedestrians and bicyclists, increasing the number of routing options.
 Closely follows Georgia Avenue; very direct.
-Generally relies on low-stress neighborhood streets to connect the CBDs New bridge is a costly expense.
-Certain sections of the route would need to wait for redevelopment for right-of-way to become available.
-Two blocks of Woodland Drive are one-way streets.
+Generally relies on low-stress neighborhood streets to connect the CBDs.
+New bridge is a costly expense.
+Certain sections of the route would need to wait for redevelopment for right-ofway to become available.
+Two blocks of Woodland Drive are oneway streets.
 One block of Woodland Drive from Dennis Avenue to Evans Parkway is steep.

-Name Description Advantages Disadvantages 2 nd Avenue The Glenmont Greenway and Grandview Avenue from Wheaton to Glenmont.
+2nd Avenue The Glenmont Greenway and Grandview Avenue from Wheaton to Glenmont.
 Short sidepath on Georgia Avenue south of Wheaton.
-Along 2 nd Avenue and other local streets from Wheaton Metrorail Station to Spring Street to via I-495 bicycle-pedestrian bridge.
+Along 2nd Avenue and other local streets from Wheaton Metrorail Station to Spring Street via I-495 bicyclepedestrian bridge.
 Bicycle-pedestrian bridge crossing I-495 already exists.
 Generally relies on low-stress neighborhood streets to connect CBDs.
 Closely follows Georgia Avenue; very direct.
 More route jogs than some other alignments.
 Multiple Georgia Avenue crossings may dissuade some users from using this alignment.